sara-sabr/ITStrategy/_pages/en/capabilities.md

 #### Recommendations

 Increased engagement with customers and participation in product management processes contributes to stronger identification with your organization's goals and values.
-Ways to improve **customer feedback.** The field of user experience design (UX) provides a framework for understanding improvement.
-Many organizations treat UX as just making a product UI look good.
-However, UX is about whether you're solving a real problem for users; more broadly, UX is about every experience a user has when they interact with your organization.
-It cannot be overemphasized how critical good UX is to building successful products and services.
-It's essential to build customer feedback gathering into the delivery process.
-Every significant feature you build should start by considering the problem to be solved.
-This should include performing user research to determine possible solutions and select a candidate.
-User research should be analyzed before a single line of code is written.
-For early-lifecycle products, teams should adopt the ideas put forward in the lean startup movement to validate the underlying business model of the product before any code is written.
-You should validate that you're solving a real problem, and then iterate on a solution that solves the problem while providing a viable business model.
-You should follow a similar pattern for existing products that are implementing a new solution to a known business problem.
-When the solution design has been validated, you should create a prototype so that you can perform further research and testing.
-Only when testing validates that the feature achieves your goal should the full production feature be completed.
+A team should use the following pattern in order to maximize their chances of successfully solving **customer problems**:

+- Gather customer feedback first, before defining any potential features.
+- Validate that you're solving a real problem.
+- Iterate on a solution that actually solves that problem (and nothing more).
+- Ensure the solution results in a viable business (for example, the cost is less than the anticipated revenue).
+- Track key metrics to gauge success.
+- Iterate through the above to improve those metrics.

 *Learn more about [Customer feedback...](https://cloud.google.com/solutions/devops/devops-process-customer-feedback)*